Ipsen to buy Clementia Pharmaceuticals in deal worth up to $1.3 billion

 PARIS (Reuters) - French healthcare company Ipsen has agreed to buy U.S. peer Clementia Pharmaceuticals in a deal worth up to $1.31 billion, the companies said on Monday, helping to boost Ipsen’s portfolio of products treating rare diseases.

-Ipsen said the takeover would initially have a dilutive impact on its margins, due to the costs of forthcoming trials for Clementia products, but it hoped to recoup that later on.
+Ipsen’s shares dipped 0.6 percent after the company said the takeover would initially weigh on margins due to the costs of forthcoming trials for Clementia products, but it hoped they would recover later on.

-The companies said the initial cash offer of $25 per share marked a premium of around 70 percent to Clementia’s recent average share price, which has been around the $14.90 level.
+The companies said the initial cash offer of $25 per share marked a premium of around 70 percent to Clementia’s recent average share price, which has been around $14.90.

+“We essentially see this acquisition in a positive light, as it will strengthen Ipsen’s pipeline of products from 2021 onwards,” wrote French brokerage MidCap Partners.

-Clementia has a key product called ‘palovarotene’ that treats bone disorders, and it hopes to get full regulatory approval for this product in 2020.
+Clementia has a key product called palovarotene that treats bone disorders, and it hopes to get full regulatory approval for the medicine in 2020.

 “The acquisition of Clementia Pharmaceuticals accelerates the ongoing transformation of Ipsen as we are successfully executing on our external innovation strategy to identify and acquire innovative medicines to serve patients with unmet medical needs,” said Ipsen Chief Executive David Meek.